zachleat/bench-framework-markdown/README.md

 ### Markdown Processing

-This result set was generated on a _MacBook Air (M1, 2020) with macOS Monterey 12.5 and 16 GB memory_.
+This result set was generated on a _MacBook Air (M1, 2020), macOS Monterey 12.5, 16 GB memory_.

 Each test was given 3 runs and the best time of each set was selected.
 Times shown are in seconds.